SahrActon/datascience_path/README.md

 - [ ] 3.- Clean code
 - [ ] 4.- Code complete
 - [ ] 5.- Clean Architecture
+- [ ] 6.
+Artificial intelligence a modern approach

 ````
 More things to do